|Alcohol and Drug Free College

 7.3 Federal Reporting

-7.3.1 Employees must notify the director of human resources of any criminal drug convictions occurring in the workplace or while the employee was acting in an official work capacity on or off campus no later than five days after such conviction, including a criminal conviction for a:
+7.3.1 Employees must notify the HR director of any criminal drug convictions occurring in the workplace or while the employee was acting in an official work capacity on or off campus no later than five days after such conviction, including a criminal conviction for a:

 7.3.2 The college will notify any applicable federal agencies of the conviction within ten days of receipt of notification of a conviction.
 The college will initiate personnel action, up to and including termination, within thirty days of receiving notice of such conviction.
 Employees may be required to document satisfactory participation in a drug abuse assistance or rehabilitation program before being allowed to return to work.